ASML files patent countersuit against Japan's Nikon

 "ASML and Zeiss’s retaliatory lawsuits are a predictable litigation tactic," Nikon said in a statement, adding its own lawsuits targeted products that account for 76.3 percent of ASML sales last year, worth about 3.5 billion euros.

-Additional suits will be brought in the United States, ASML said.
-(Additional reporting by Sam Nussey in Tokyo and Eric Auchard in London)
+Reporting by Wout Vergauwen in Gdynia; Additional reporting by Sam Nussey in Tokyo and Eric Auchard in London; Editing by Adrian Croft and Mark Potter